 If you need to combat card fraud, consider using the TokenEx preferred fraud-prevention partner, Kount.
 Kount is an Equifax company offering both platforms a layered security solution to protect payments from fraud.
 Indeed, Kount’s Fraud Management Tools analyze customer spending and behavioral patterns to determine fraudulent transactions and prevent false declines, chargebacks, and theft.

 To take advantage of Kount’s Identity Trust Global Network, clients must submit Kount’s proprietary token (KHASH) as part of the Risk Inquiry Service.
 Since generating this token requires access to the raw PAN, this can introduce or reintroduce PCI scope.
 By partnering with TokenEx and Kount, clients can use the TokenEx iFrame to capture the PAN and produce a TokenEx token and Kount KHASH while also staying outside of PCI scope.
 Indeed, the card information (KHASH) is beneficial for preventing card-not-present fraud as TokenEx reduces PCI risk and Kount stops fraud.

 Contact TokenEx Today

 We hope you found this article helpful regarding which third-party integrations TokenEx supports.
 Our cloud tokenization platform is expertly built to collect, store, and transmit sensitive data from PANs to bank account numbers.
-The TokenEx Data Protection platform helps businesses offload the risk of storing data on their internal environment and provides a single point of integration for third-party partners.
+The TokenEx cloud tokenization platform helps businesses offload the risk of storing data in their internal environment and provides a single point of integration for third-party partners.
 Indeed, this platform allows customers to safely and compliantly accept, store, and send sensitive data while maintaining critical business operations and preserving the necessary flexibility to control their data and scale their businesses.